Growing and harvesting food from your vegetable or herb garden all year can seem like an outright fantasy.

 - sweet potatoes

 Extend the Growing Season

-Usually, the middle and the end of autumn starts to bring in colder weather which slows down plant growth.
+Usually, the middle and the end of autumn start to bring in colder weather which slows down plant growth.
 However, you can extend the growing season by protecting your crops.
 Use fleece, low tunnels, or cold frames to add warmth and shelter to your crops.

 You might also like: What Vegetables Grow In Shade?
 No Sun?
-No Problem!
+No Problem

 Focus on Overwinter Crops

 As the temperature starts to drop, the vegetables you’ve sown in the summer will start to wane.
 Even if you’ve harvested the last of your summer favorites, you can still enjoy delicious vegetables from your winter vegetable garden.